The Web Health

 3. Peppermint Tea

 Refreshing and soothing, peppermint tea is a great alternative to white tea.
-It aids digestion and has a cooling effect.
+It helps with digestion and has a cooling effect.

 4. Barley Tea